- Associate Professor Amanda Stickley

 Torts law, Negligence, Assessment of damages, Property, Legal education, CPLRC, HERN

-Amanda has taught and coordinated the first year units of torts law, and has been a member of the property law teaching team.
-In the Bachelor of Laws (Hons) Amanda is a member of the LLB102 Torts teaching team.
-She also is the Associate Supervisor of two PhD students in the Law Faculty.
-Amanda’s teaching excellence has been recognised by three Vice Chancellor Performance Awards:
+Amanda has taught and coordinated the first year units of torts law (LLB102), and has been a member of the property law teaching team.
+In the Bachelor of Laws (Hons) Amanda is a member of the LLB102 Torts teaching team, giving lectures and teaching in tutorials.
+Amanda’s teaching excellence has been recognised by four Vice Chancellor Performance Awards:

 - 2014 – VC Performance Team Award.